open/close all folders

 - The Twilight Zone (1959) episode "Death Ship" had the crew of a starship finding a crashed ship with bodies looking just like their own, down to the ID cards.
 They speculate on what happened ranging from time travel to aliens playing tricks on them and the captain orders them to take off and land again and again to prove that they're not going to crash...
 And Rod Serling implies that they've become the Flying Dutchman of space.

 - Starbuck in Battlestar Galactica (2003) finds a crashed Viper with her own body inside it during the final season.
+She and the Leoben that find are completely freaked out by it.
 What exactly the Starbuck we've been following actually is never gets made clear, but she's implied to be an Angel Unaware since the crash.

 - Doctor Who: In "The Space Museum" the Doctor and his companions land on a planet but they're Just One Second Out of Sync.
 While they're out of sync they wander around the museum and find their own stuffed bodies on display.
 When the timelines resync they go on the run from the authorities to make sure that they don't wind up dead.